yinxiangshi/SMAPI/docs/mod-build-config.md

 Warning text:
 > '{{expression}}' is a {{net type}} field; consider using the {{property name}} property instead.

-Your code accesses a net field, which has some unusual behavior (see [SMAPI001](#smapi001)).
+Your code accesses a net field, which has some unusual behavior (see [AvoidImplicitNetFieldCast](#avoid-implicit-net-field-cast)).
 This field has an equivalent non-net property that avoids those issues.

 Suggested fix: access the suggested property name instead.